-FL 104 New Testament Greek Language and Grammar 2

-This course continues the introduction to the language and grammar of New Testament Greek begun in FL 102 to complete the survey of morphology and basic syntax, with continued vocabulary acquisition and development of translational skills.
+4 credits FL 104 New Testament Greek Language and Grammar 2 This course continues the introduction to the language and grammar of New Testament Greek begun in FL 102 to complete the survey of morphology and basic syntax, with continued vocabulary acquisition and development of translational skills.
 May be used as a Bible/Theology elective.
-Prerequisite: FL 102 New Testament Greek Language and Grammar 1

-FL 105 Biblical Hebrew Language and Grammar 2

-This course continues the introduction to the language and grammar of biblical Hebrew begun in FL 103 to complete the survey of morphology and basic syntax, with continued vocabulary acquisition and development of translational skills.
+Prerequisite: FL 102 New Testament Greek Language and Grammar 1 of morphology and basic syntax, with continued vocabulary acquisition and development of translational skills.
 May be used as a Bible/Theology, humanities, or general studies elective.
 Prerequisite: FL 103 Biblical Hebrew Language and Grammar 1